aliyun/terraform-provider-alicloud/website/docs/d/drds_instance.html.markdown

 # alicloud\_drds\_instances

-The `alicloud_db_instances` data source provides a collection of DRDS instances available in Alibaba Cloud account.
+The `alicloud_drds_instances` data source provides a collection of DRDS instances available in Alibaba Cloud account.
 Filters support regular expression for the instance name, searches by tags, and other filters which are listed below.

 ## Example Usage